 How long you will be in hospital varies from patient to patient and depends on how quickly you recover from the operation and the anaesthetic.
-Most patients having this type of breast surgery will be able to go home the same day or the following morning.
+Most patients having this type of breast surgery will be in hospital for 1-2 days.